The Arts & Sciences Advisory Board

-Sergio Salvatore ’02 (Chair) is Vice President of Architecture, D2C Operations for Sony Music Entertainment, Inc. An accomplished jazz pianist who recorded two albums by the time he was thirteen, Sergio is a Sony Music executive who has loaned his musical talents to WPI for past events.
-Mr. Salvatore was lead architect of a start-up while still at WPI; upon graduating, he has spent his entire career with Sony and has moved rapidly to his current senior executive position.
+Sergio Salvatore ’02 (Chair) is Director of E-commerce Services for Barnes & Noble, Inc. An accomplished jazz pianist who recorded two albums by the time he was thirteen, Mr. Salvatore is an entertainment and information industry executive who has loaned his musical talents to WPI for past events.
+Mr. Salvatore was lead architect of a start-up while still at WPI; upon graduating, he joined Sony Music’s Mobile Technology efforts, moving to Direct-2-Consumer engineering, and then moved rapidly to a senior executive position.

 The Life Sciences & Bioengineering Center Advisory Board